Syuparn/cholc/README.md

 Yes.
 Any brainf\*ck source code can be converted to a Cholc source code.

-Here is a operator conversion table.
+Here is an operator conversion table.

 |brainf\*ck|Cholc|
 |-|-|